Skip to Main Content

 • The goal is to create a mindful experience to cultivate knowledge, build community engagement, and promote interpersonal communication through a variety of reading and discussion and by learning from each other.

-• Each semester we will read a new book and meet three times a semester to discuss.
+• Each semester we read a new book and meet three times to discuss.

 To ensure an equitable space where every voice is respected, all participants must: